By: Dave Olsen

 - Lead time

-But, it is likely that a casting in the needed configuration could be made using the sand process.
-That is a decision left to the design engineer.
+It is likely that a casting in the needed configuration could be made using the sand-casting process.
+Learn more about how to sand cast and the cast molding process below.

 The Sand Casting Process Steps